Head to Head Survey: Coffee (NASDAQ:JVA) versus Want Want China (OTCMKTS:WWNTY)

 Coffee Holding Co., Inc. manufactures, roasts, packages, markets, and distributes roasted and blended coffees in the United States, Australia, Canada, England, and China.
 The company offers wholesale green coffee products, which include unroasted raw beans of approximately 90 varieties that are sold to large, medium, and small roasters, as well as coffee shop operators.
 It also roasts, blends, packages, and sells coffee under private labels.
 As of October 31, 2020, the company supplied private label coffee under approximately 21 labels to wholesalers and retailers in cans, brick packages, and instants of various sizes.
 In addition, it roasts, blends, and packages company label branded coffee to supermarkets, wholesalers, and individually owned and multi-unit retail customers.
 Further, the company offers tabletop coffee roasting equipment, instant coffees, and tea products for its customers.
 Its coffee brands include Cafe Caribe, Don Manuel, S&W, Cafe Supremo, Via Roma, Premier Roasters, Harmony Bay, and Steep and Brew.
 The company was formerly known as Transpacific International Group Corp and changed its name to Coffee Holding Co., Inc. in April 1998.
 Coffee Holding Co., Inc. was founded in 1971 and is headquartered in Staten Island, New York.

-Receive News & Ratings for Coffee Daily - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings for Coffee and related companies with MarketBeat.com's FREE daily email newsletter.
+Receive News & Ratings for Want Want China Daily - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings for Want Want China and related companies with MarketBeat.com's FREE daily email newsletter.